 Stephan Schmidt

-Stephan Schmidt is interested in urban spatial patterns at different scales and across different geographies; the policy environment and institutional processes that generate or influence development patterns, and how these patterns in turn can produce more sustainable outcomes.
+Stephan Schmidt is interested in urban spatial patterns at different scales and across different geographies, the policy environment and institutional processes that generate or influence development patterns, and how these patterns, in turn, can produce more sustainable outcomes.
 Along with European colleagues, he is currently examining how regional plans and planning institutions have evolved to address climate risk.
 He is particularly interested in regional polycentricity and, with his students, is researching the impact of regional polycentric spatial structure on a number of different sustainability outcomes.

 In addition, he is interested in urbanization patterns in sub-Saharan Africa.
 Along with African colleagues, he is researching the relationship between the urban morphology of rapidly urbanizing African cities and a broad range of climate and sustainability indicators.